 Sidestep Emotional Distress

-Studies show that acne can take a toll on a person's emotional well-being.
+Studies show that acne can affect a person's emotional well-being.
 Many say their self-esteem suffered after developing acne.
 Some people with acne even withdraw from people in their lives.
-The severity of the acne doesn’t seem to matter — acne can have negative effect on self-esteem and relationships whether one has mild or severe acne.
+The severity of the acne doesn't seem to matter — acne can hurt self-esteem and relationships, whether one has mild or severe acne.

 To find the right acne treatments for your unique skin, take the free skin assessment by clicking here.